Reading time: 9 min.

 Using hair styling products frequently or in large quantities can lead to buildup on your scalp, especially if you don’t wash your hair very often.
 This product buildup combines with sweat and sebum and can give your scalp and hair an oily, unhealthy look.

-However, the products which can play the largest role in making your hair greasy are certain kinds of essential oils for hair growth, especially when applied in large quantities and not rinsed properly.
-For example, mustard oil for hair, castor oil, olive oil for hair and marula oil for hair are heavy and fatty, so they can cause greasy hair if used on an already oily scalp.
+However, the products which can play the largest role in making your hair greasy are certain kinds of essential oils for hair growth, especially if the hair oil is applied in large quantities and not rinsed properly.
+For example, mustard oil for hair, castor oil for hairolive oil for hair and marula oil for hair are heavy and fatty, so they can cause greasy hair if used on an already oily scalp.

 5. Hair washing practices

-Not washing your hair frequently enough, adding too much conditioner to an already oily scalp or using the wrong kind of shampoo for your hair type can lead to greasy hair.
-Moreover, excessive use of dry shampoo may not cause hair loss, but it can encumber your scalp unless you also wet-wash regularly, giving it an unkempt look.
+Not washing your hair frequently enough, adding too much conditioner to an already greasy scalp or using the wrong kind of shampoo for your hair type can lead to greasy hair.
+Moreover, excessive use of dry shampoo may not cause hair loss, but it can build up on your scalp, giving it an unkempt look.

 6. Temperature